 Weekly Impact is written for leaders by our former Executive Director, Garth Jestley, who has decades of experience in senior leadership roles in the financial services sector.
-Each week he will share insights on life, leadership and faith.
+He shares insights on life, leadership and faith.

 In July 1977, we were living in New York City.
 At about nine o’clock one evening, a power blackout hit the city.
 At the time, Mary and I were watching a television program.
 Suddenly everything went dark.
 A total hush lasting several seconds descended upon Manhattan where we lived.
 The silence ended as suddenly as it began with shouting in the street below!